Cinque Wine & Deli

 Athena, a local guide was offering tours for an additional $20 euro.
 We decided to join her and were very glad we did.
 There is so much to learn about ancient Greek culture and without a guide it would not be as interesting.

-We ascended the rocky path to the Theater of Dionysos.
+We ascended the rocky path to the Theater of Dionysus.
 “The first theater of the world was born in Greece.
 The Odeon was the auditorium.
 Theater means viewing things in Greek,” explained Athena.
 “The orchestra is in the middle.
 Actors are called hypocrites.
 Group therapy was the theater of psychotherapy.
 Soma means soul.
 The soul is the psyche.
-They improved the soul through the theater. ”
+They improved the soul through the theater.

 “Everything in Greece has its meaning,” said Athena.
 She told us about Greek origins of words.
 “The Latin alphabet comes from Greek.
 ‘P’ sounds like ‘c’ and symbolizes the soul.
 When a word starts with ‘eu’ it means beautiful, such as ‘euphoria.’
 Pathos is when you suffer.
 The mind is the killer and the healer.”
 That’s where homeopathy originates from.